-Curtis Granderson is a Major League Baseball All-Star, Outfielder for the New York Mets and Founder of the Grand Kids Foundation.
+Curtis Granderson is a Major League Baseball All-Star, Outfielder for the LA Dodgers and Founder of the Grand Kids Foundation.

 Curtis Granderson grew up in Lynwood, Illinois, just south of Chicago – the son of two educators.
 His father Curtis Sr. was an elementary school Dean and Physical Education teacher at Nathan Hale Elementary and his mom, Mary, a Chemistry teacher at Currie Metropolitan High School, leaving an indelible bond of education and sports on a young Curtis Granderson.

 Participating in youth little league, it didn't take long for Curtis to showcase a natural talent for the great game of baseball.
 By the time he was a senior in high school, Curtis was recruited by a long-list of Universities.
 He selected the University of Illinois-Chicago, staying close to his roots, where he joined the UIC Flames Baseball team.

 In 2002, Curtis was drafted by the Detroit Tigers and made his MLB debut with the team in 2004.
 After an All Star 2009 season he was traded to the New York Yankees, where he spent four seasons in pinstripes before entering free agency in 2013 and making the move across town to the New York Mets.
 Granderson continued his journey when he was traded in 2017 to the LA Dodgers.

 Among Curtis Granderson's Major League Baseball accolades are the Marvin Miller Man of the Year Award, Silver Slugger Award and three-time MLB All Star, to name a few.
 Baseball accomplishments aside, what matters most to Curtis is what happens off the field.

 In 2007, Curtis established the Grand Kids Foundation to improve educational experiences for youth nationwide, as well as helping to re-establish baseball opportunities for inner city youths.